RECOMMENDING CANNABIS IN NEW JERSEY

 - The physician assumes responsibility for providing management and care of the patient's debilitating medical condition after conducting a comprehensive medical history and physical examination, including a personal review of the patient's medical record maintained by other treating physicians reflecting the patient's reaction and response to conventional medical therapies.

 Only physicians that are registered with the Medicinal Marijuana Program (MMP) can certify patients to receive medicinal marijuana.
+You can register on the New Jersey MMP website.
 A physician must initiate a patient registration for the program.
-Registration can be completed online at http://njmmp.nj.gov.